Dan Bilzerian

-Daniel Brandon Bilzerian (born December 7, 1980) is an American influencer.
-He gained notability from about 2013 for his extravagant lifestyle and photos with scantily dressed female models on social media.
-He is the eldest son of businessman Paul Bilzerian.
+Daniel Brandon Bilzerian (born December 7, 1980) is an American social media personality, businessman, and political activist.
+He began to gain widespread notability in 2013 for documenting an extravagant playboy lifestyle on social media alongside scantily dressed models, firearms, and high-stakes poker.

+In 2026, running as a Republican, Bilzerian launched a congressional campaign in Florida's 6th U.S. House District for the 2026 midterm elections.
+His campaign drew attention for running antisemitic ads about an opponent and criticizing President Donald Trump, whose removal from office Bilzerian has called for via the Twenty-fifth Amendment.
+He finished in second place in the Republican primary to the incumbent, Randy Fine.

+Bilzerian has also generated controversy for making antisemitic statements independent of his congressional campaign, including Holocaust denial and the dissemination of several conspiracy theories.

+Blizerian has become one of the biggest figures in the Palestinian nationalism movement, having gained over 2 million followers on his X account.

-Early life and education
+Early life

 Daniel Brandon Bilzerian was born on December 7, 1980, in Tampa, Florida, the son of corporate takeover specialist Paul Bilzerian and Terri Steffen.
-He is the brother of fellow poker player Adam Bilzerian, and is of half Armenian descent through his father, who was a corporate raider on Wall Street and provided both of his sons with trust funds.
-Bilzerian said he studied for four years at the University of Florida, majoring in Business and Criminology, but dropped out of college to pursue a professional poker career.
+He is the brother of fellow poker player Adam Bilzerian; they are half Armenian-American through their father, who was a corporate raider on Wall Street and gave both his sons trust funds.
+Bilzerian said he studied for four years at the University of Florida, majoring in business and criminology, but dropped out of college to pursue a professional poker career.

 Career

+Lifestyle and initial rise to fame

+In the 2010s, Bilzerian gained attention for his extravagant playboy lifestyle and photos with luxury cars, guns, money, private jets, and scantily clad women.
+These photos were regularly posted on various social media platforms, particularly Instagram.
+Since he gained several million followers there with these photos, Bilzerian was called the "King of Instagram".
+He has said he has suffered several heart attacks as a result of this lifestyle.

 Poker

 Bilzerian played in the 2008 World Series of Poker Main Event, finishing in 180th place.
-In 2010, he was voted one of the funniest poker players on Twitter by Bluff magazine.
-In November 2011, Bilzerian was one of those sued by the estate of Bradley Ruderman over winnings from poker games, which were alleged to have been paid with funds from an illegal Ponzi scheme.
+In 2010, he was voted one of the funniest poker players on Twitter by Bluff magazine readers.
+In November 2011, Bilzerian was one of those sued by the estate of Bradley Ruderman over winnings from poker games that were alleged to have been paid with funds from an illegal Ponzi scheme.

-In November 2013, Bilzerian posted an unconfirmed claim that he won $10.8 million from a single night of playing poker, and in 2014 said he won $50 million throughout the year, adding that he "doesn't play against professionals anymore and the most he's ever lost in a single session is $3.6 million."
-Bilzerian has discussed his poker career on Joe Rogan's podcast on YouTube.
+In November 2013, Bilzerian posted an unconfirmed claim that he won $10.8 million in a single night of playing poker.
+In 2014, he said he had won $50 million during the year, adding that he "doesn't play against professionals anymore and the most he's ever lost in a single session is $3.6 million."